DavidBuchanan314/dlinject/README.md

 # Limitations:

 - Sending `SIGSTOP` may cause unwanted side-effects, for example if another thread is waiting on `waitpid()`.
-The `--nostop` option avoids this, but introduces race conditions.
+The `--stopmethod=cgroup_freeze` option avoids this, but requires root (on most distros, at least).

 - I'm not entirely sure how this will interact with complex multi-threaded applications.
 There's certainly potential for breakage.